-Young women with breast cancer have many life experiences in common, yet each woman has her own story and unique challenges such as fertility concerns, parenting young children, managing careers, and sustaining relationships.
-Just as no two cancers are
+Young adults with breast cancer have many life experiences in common, yet each person has their own story and unique challenges such as fertility concerns, parenting young children, managing careers, and sustaining relationships.
+Just as no two cancers

-alike, no two journeys are alike.
+are alike, no two patients' journeys are alike.
 Whatever the journey involves, the care team at the Susan F. Smith Center for Women's Cancers can offer expertise and support.

 The following young women share their experiences and offer insights into what they've learned and what has guided them along the way.

 "Your life is not over.
 It's not over.
 There will be great times and there will be challenging times."

 In 2017, at the age of 33, Alexis found a lump in her breast while on a business trip.
 She mentioned it to her mother, who urged her to get it checked out when she returned home.
 Alexis thought it might be an early-stage breast cancer.
 When she was referred

 to Dana-Farber and found out that it was stage 4, "it was completely shocking and obviously devastating."

 As someone who had always exercised and practiced a healthy lifestyle, Alexis vowed that after chemotherapy, she was going to get even stronger than before she got sick.

 In this video series, learn about Alexis' decision to take up weight lifting, how she gets through the emotional ups and downs, and how things are going now that she is more than a year out from her initial diagnosis.